NaeemK1188/c1224-code-solutions/typescript-and-json/typescript-and-json-quiz-notes.md

 - What is JSON?

-  its a language that is used to interchange data between other programming languages and between client and server
+  its a language that is used to interchange data between other programming languages and between client and server lightweight interchange format the language whenever we want to transfer data because its already in object syntax in JS

 - What are serialization and deserialization?

-  converting JSON format back to javascript object
+  converting JSON format back to javascript object process taking data structure and converting it to byte to send through the web

 - Why are serialization and deserialization useful?